mika-archived/AkaneCapture/README.md

 - Support multiple displays.
   - QuickCapture captures a single process, not monitors/displays.
 - Support multiple bar-codes in the same frame.
-- Send notification when QuickCapture successfully reads a 2D bar-codes.
+- Send notification when QuickCapture successfully reads 2D bar-codes.

 It assumes 2D bar-code recognition in VR spaces/worlds like VRChat.